All Episodes

 And they're undermining information at a time we need it more than ever.

-As the as is was the case in prior transitions, many of the United States attorneys nominated by the previous administration already have left the Department of Justice.
+As was the case in prior transitions, many of the United States attorneys nominated by the previous administration already have left the Department of Justice.

 The Attorney General has now asked the remaining 46 presidentially appointed U.S. attorneys to tender their resignations in order to ensure a uniform transition.

-Until the new U.S. attorneys are confirmed, the dedicated career prosecutors and our U.S. attorney's office offices will continue the great work of the department in investigating, prosecuting, and deterring the most violent offenders.
+Until the new U.S. attorneys are confirmed, the dedicated career prosecutors in our U.S. Attorney's offices will continue the great work of the department in investigating, prosecuting, and deterring the most violent offenders.

 The purge has begun.